metatensor/metatrain/docs/src/architectures/alchemical-model.rst

 ^^^^
 :param num_pseudo_species: Number of pseudo species to use in the Alchemical Compression
     of the composition space.
-:param cutoff_radius: Spherical cutoff (Å) to use for atomic environments.
+:param cutoff: Spherical cutoff (Å) to use for atomic environments.
-:param basis_cutoff: The maximal eigenvalue of the Laplacian Eigenstates (LE) basis
+:param basis_cutoff_power_spectrum: The maximal eigenvalue of the Laplacian Eigenstates
-    functions used as radial basis :footcite:p:`bigi_smooth_2022`.
+    (LE) basis functions used as radial basis :footcite:p:`bigi_smooth_2022`.
 :param radial_basis_type: A type of the LE basis functions used as radial basis.
 The
     supported radial basis functions are